rezama/master-worker-cpp/README.md

 ## Usage

-Replace the body of `master_create_input_files()` to create input files that are appropriate for your application.
+Modify the body of `master()` to create input files that are appropriate for your application.

-Replace the body of `worker_process_file_real()` with code to process your input file and create the appropriate output.
+Modify the body of `worker_process_file()` to process your input file and create the appropriate output.

 ## Usage on Condor